Architecture of Aylesbury: County Hall (County Court)

 In the early 18th century the elders of Aylesbury decided to build a grand and magnificent new County Hall.
 Plans were submitted by two architects a Mr. Brandon and a Thomas Harris.
 The successful plan was to be selected by no lesser architect than John Vanbrugh.
 Thus for a fraction of the price of employing him, Aylesbury had the great man forever associated with the design of its County Hall.
 In truth if the provincial architect Harris intended to flatter Vanbrugh he failed miserably, the plan Vanbrugh selected was more in the style of his predecessor and rival Sir Christopher Wren.
 But no matter to the Elders of Aylesbury, they had a fine building associated with a national figure, that the building was by the time of its completion over 50 years out of date was probably not even recognised by its patrons.

 The building was finally completed in 1740, despite its lack of an illustrious architect it is a handsome red brick building of seven bays and two stories.
 The windows are round topped on the lower floor and pedimented on the upper.
 The three central bays are unified under a pediment.
 The whole style of the building is Palladian with some baroque influences.
 One feature on the principal facade shows the building's provincial pedigree, Vanbrugh or Wren would have left the facade undecorated, or the windows interspersed by pilasters, here in rural Aylesbury the architect chose to place a humble drainpipe symmetrically between the windows, in London plumbing was discrete or hidden.
 The interior contained a panelled courtroom and a council chamber.

 Almost from the moment of the building's completion, the 18th-century County Hall was not large enough.
-As local government became more complex and bureaucratic more office space was required and so Judges' lodgings were constructed in 1849–1850 on the back of County Hall.
-Following the Local Government Act of 1888 the newly established Buckinghamshire County Council based itself here, thus further council rooms, including a Mayor's parlour, were added too.
+As local government became more complex and bureaucratic more office space was required and so judges' lodgings were constructed in 1849–1850 on the back of County Hall.
+Following the Local Government Act 1888 the newly established Buckinghamshire County Council based itself here, thus further council rooms, including a mayor's parlour, were added too.